scionproto/scion/doc/ControlPlanePKI.md

 In this section we describe how TRCs must be verified.
 This includes a verification of the TRC chain as well as other basic validations.
 Note, however, that a *verified* TRC is not necessarily *valid* or *active*.

+A TRC update involves two TRC versions of the same ISD.
+The previous version and the updated version.
+The previous TRC is relative to the updated TRC and is simply identified by the updated TRC version - 1.
+Verification of the updated version is done against the previous TRC.
+Because of the uniqueness property of TRCs, there is exactly one previous TRC for all non-base TRCs.

 Trust resets are not considered TRC updates, since they set a new trust anchor.
 They are described later in this document.